The Cheapest Way to Ship 50–150 lb Packages in 2026

 - FedEx Heavy access — flat rates, no standard DIM penalty

-- DIM divisor 225 — eliminates DIM surcharges on bulky products
+- A DIM divisor that reflects dense freight — stops phantom weight on bulky products

 - Multi-warehouse routing — puts your inventory close to your customers